MSDEVMTL/GlobalAzureBootcamp2018/Step8/README.md

 * Step 1 : Go on Azure portal and choose the Azure Monitor landing page
 * Step 2: Select Activity log from the navigation pan
-* Step 3: Set your filter to Resource type: *App Services** and Operation: **Stop Web App (sites)**, then apply
+* Step 3: Set your filter to Resource type: **App Services** and Operation: **Stop Web App (sites)**, then apply
-* Step 4: Observe : Your WebSite was stopped on [date] by [user].
+* Step 4: Observe : Your Web App was stopped on [date] by [user].

 ![Lab 1 Search Result](Media/AzureMonitorSearchStopWebApp.PNG)

-Take two minutes to understand what are the available filters and options when qeury using the Azure Portal.
+Take two minutes to understand what are the available filters and options when query using the Azure Portal.

 * Save queries
 * Export result as CSV